BettercareHealth/bettercare/nc/nc-7.md

 | 1500 g       | 34.5             |
 | 2000 g       | 34.0             |

-Most dressed infants can be nursed in a warm room (28 °C at 2000 g and 26 °C at 3000 g).
+Most dressed infants can be nursed in a warm room (28&nbsp;°C at 2000&nbsp;g and 26&nbsp;°C at 3000&nbsp;g).

 ### 7-g The components of a closed incubator